 A Way With Words

 ee cummings' poems are full of striking and unusual imagery.
 He has a fascinating way of using words in unusual ways to bring a vivid image to the reader’s mind.
 Students are typically enchanted by the poems of ee cummings as they are so different from other types of poetry.
-The poems of ee cummings also have very strong rhythm; this delights students.
+His poems also have very strong rhythm, which delights students.

 "i thank you"